Meet William James Sidis, Smartest Man to Ever Live

 Who Was William James Sidis?

 The son of two Ukrainian Jews who emigrated to America in the late 1800s, William James Sidis was born in New York on April Fool's Day 1898.
-He was named after one of his father's friends and colleagues, the philosopher William James, who originated the idea of a "stream of thought."
+He was named after one of his father's friends and colleagues, the philosopher William James, often called the "father of American psychology."

-Boris and Sarah, both intellectuals despite difficult upbringings, believed in treating their son as an adult.
-Though in doing so they were later accused of denying their son a normal childhood.
-They insisted that everything Billy did, he did so in pursuit of knowledge.
+Boris and Sarah Sidis, both intellectuals despite difficult upbringings, believed in treating their son as an adult, though they were later accused of denying their son a normal childhood.
+They insisted that everything Billy did, he did in pursuit of knowledge.

 Advertisement

-In "The Prodigy: A Biography of William James Sidis," author Amy Wallace — who described his parents as pushy and aggressive — quotes Boris:
+In "The Prodigy: A Biography of William James Sidis," author Amy Wallace — who described his parents as pushy and aggressive — quotes Boris Sidis thusly:

 William — he was called that once he entered Harvard — showed an early proficiency in languages, but later became a veritable genius in mathematics, too, devising a series of logarithmic tables.
-He held his first lecture, with Harvard faculty on hand, in 1910.
+He held his first lecture, with Harvard faculty on hand, to the Harvard Mathematical Club, in 1910.
 He was still just 11.

 Despite that sometimes-off-putting precociousness, it was clear to academics that William was a genuine prodigy.
 MIT physics professor Daniel F. Comstock was among those amazed.